adaptive-democracy/hopeful-path/talks/talk.everything.md

 <!--
-cooperatives only have one big disadvantage, and only in an inefficiently profit-focused economy like ours: comparative difficulty raising *startup* capital. once a cooperative is operating at scale it can much more plausibly fund initiatives with saved capital from members or even through debt financing. but when it's very small that isn't as true. in an economy/society like ours where profit-seekers control almost all of the capital and only wish to deploy that capital to seek further profits (rather than creating true market value in the form of consumer surplus or prosperity or progress) it will be difficult to get some of that capital to create cooperatives that could out-compete profit-seeking companies. it seems fairly obvious to me this isn't an *inherent* structural disadvantage of the cooperative model, but one that only exists in societies like ours that don't properly tax property and don't properly provision public goods. in a society that properly provisions public goods and prevents property-based wealth ratchet, there will be lots of capital in public hands ready to use to create new startup cooperatives, for example using something like persistent funding.
+cooperatives only have one big disadvantage, and only in an inefficiently profit-focused economy like ours: comparative difficulty raising *startup* capital. once a cooperative is operating at scale it can much more plausibly fund initiatives with saved capital from members or even through debt financing. but when it's very small that isn't as true. in an economy/society like ours where profit-seekers control almost all of the capital and only wish to deploy that capital to seek further profits (rather than creating true market value in the form of consumer surplus or prosperity or progress) it will be difficult to get some of that capital to create cooperatives that could out-compete profit-seeking companies. it seems fairly obvious to me this isn't an *inherent* structural disadvantage of the cooperative model, but one that only exists in societies like ours that don't properly tax property and don't properly provision public goods. in a society that properly provisions public goods and prevents property-based wealth ratchet, there will be lots of capital in public hands ready to use to create new startup cooperatives, for example using something like adaptive funding.

 cooperative bonds? what are the regulatory difficulties in raising debt capital?
 -->

 ---

-# Persistently Democratic Cooperative
+# Adaptively Democratic Cooperative

 - "startup energy", tech forward
 - aggressively innovative